Brisbane Entertainment Centre: Venue layout

 The centre has 11,000 tiered seats and a maximum concert capacity of 13,601 making it the largest indoor live entertainment arena in Brisbane and the second largest permanent indoor arena in Australia behind only the 21,000 capacity Sydney Super Dome (it is smaller than the 14,820 seat Rod Laver Arena and the 14,856 seat Perth Arena, though both of those venues have a retractable roof).
 It cost $71 million to construct.

+The arena has an array of seating plans which facilitate the comfort of its users, subject to performance.
+Specific seating plans are usually allocated, depending on the performance and the size of its audience.
+The general seating arrangements are end stage mode, "in the round" and intimate mode, which only uses half of the arena.

 Sports

 Brisbane Bullets

-From 1986 to 1997, the BEC was home to former National Basketball League Australia(NBL) team the Brisbane Bullets.
+From 1986 to 1997, the BEC was home to former National Basketball League Australia (NBL) team the Brisbane Bullets.

-The Bullets won the 1987 NBL championship against the Perth Wildcats, and secured their second NBL championship at this venue as they completed a two-game sweep of the Wildcats 2-0 after winning the first game which was played at the Perth Superdome.
+The Bullets won the 1987 NBL championship against the Perth Wildcats, and secured their second NBL championship at this venue as they completed a two-game sweep of the Wildcats 2–0 after winning the first game which was played at the Perth Superdome.

 In 1987, the Brisbane Bullets won their second NBL championship and their first at the Entertainment Centre with a 2–0 series win over the Perth Wildcats (the Bullets previous championship win in 1985 was at the Sleeman Sports Centre).

 In 1990, the Brisbane Bullets hosted games 2 and 3 of the National Basketball League Grand Final series against the Perth Wildcats, setting a new NBL attendance record for the time in Australia of 13,221 for game 2.

 In 2007, the Brisbane Bullets won their third and last NBL championship when they defeated the Melbourne Tigers 3–1 in their best of five-game series.
 The Entertainment Centre was used due to a date clash with the Bullets then home, the Brisbane Convention & Exhibition Centre.

-The Brisbane Bullets returned to the NBL in 2016–17 and will again play some games at the Brisbane Entertainment Centre.
+The Brisbane Bullets returned to the NBL in 2016–17 and played some games at the BEC.
+In the 2024–25 season, the Bullets made the BEC their full-time home.